timboudreau/shutesburybroadband/broadbandFaq.md

 This document exists to answer questions about broadband in Shutesbury.
 If something is missing from it [file a bug](/timboudreau/shutesburybroadband/issues).

 The proposal the town is considering is to connect all homes in town to the internet via fiber-optic cable.
-There is money available from the state to help pay for some, but not all of it;  there is a fiber optic connection at the town hall which has sufficient bandwidth capacity to supply the entire town with internet at speeds far faster than *anything* currently available.
-Fiber optic equipment is upgradeable - at a fundamental level, it is based on the physics of light passing through a piece of glass, split into different frequencies carrying different people's data.
-Future advances will come from splitting light more finely, while the physics of light passing through glass do not change.
+There is money available from the state and federal government to help pay for some, but not all of it.

+There is a fiber optic connection at the town hall which has sufficient bandwidth capacity to supply the entire town with internet at speeds far faster than *anything* currently available.
+Fiber optic equipment is upgradeable, so we are talking about a future-proof network.
+At a fundamental level, it is based on the physics of light passing through a piece of glass, split into different frequencies carrying different people's data.
+Future advances come from splitting light more finely; the physics of light passing through glass do not change.
 So an investment in a fiber optic network is an investment that will not be obsolete in 10, 20 or even 30 years.

-Doing this is a multi-step infrastructure project that involves a number of tasks:
+Building a network is a multi-step infrastructure project that involves a number of tasks:

  - Make-ready work by Verizon and National Grid to make room for fiber optic cable on some of the poles in town
  - Fiber optic cable run between poles in town